-Wandering around the city center you should pay close attention to George and Princes streets, which have some gorgeous buildings and astonishing skylines.
+Wandering around the city centre you should pay close attention to George and Princes streets, which have some gorgeous buildings and astonishing skylines.

-You should see the Scott Monument, a Victorian Gothic monument and the largest monument to a writer in the world; Saint Andrew Square and it’s column, The Dome, the Royal Scottish Academy Building, and The Balmoral, a luxury Victorian landmark hotel.
+You should also see the Scott Monument, a Victorian Gothic monument and the largest monument to a writer in the world; Saint Andrew Square and its column, The Dome, the Royal Scottish Academy Building, and The Balmoral, a luxury Victorian landmark hotel.

 In addition, other sites to visit are the Nelson Monument, the Dugald Stewart Monument (the cutest one), the National Monument of Scotland, and the Regent Gardens.

-From Calton Hill you can marvel at the astonishing Edinburgh’s skyline, and also feel glad that you visited this city.
+From Calton Hill, you can marvel at the astonishing Edinburgh skyline, and also feel glad that you visited this city.

-If you still have energy you can visit the Grassmarket area at night that is full of restaurants and pubs.
+If you still have the energy you can visit the Grassmarket area at night which is full of restaurants and pubs.

 The last day of your 3 days in Edinburgh is going to be dedicated to visiting a museum and a palace to learn more about Scotland’s history, and also some outdoor activities.

-After the museum you can visit The Palace of Holyrioodhouse.
-The Queen’s official residence in Scotland is a very nice palace and offers free audio guides.
+After the museum, you can visit The Palace of Holyroodhouse.
+The King’s official residence in Scotland is a very nice palace and offers free audio guides.

-You can also visit the Scottish Parliament building, just in front of the Palace of Holyrioodhouse, there is a guided free tour in the building, and it takes one hour; or Dynamic Earth, an interactive tourist attraction that’s really good for kids.
+You can also visit the Scottish Parliament building, just in front of the Palace of Holyroodhouse, there is a guided free tour of the building, it takes one hour; or Dynamic Earth, an interactive tourist attraction that’s really good for kids.

-After visiting those places, I highly recommend that you go to Holyrood Park and hike to Arthur’s seat, an extinct volcano in Edinburgh.
+After visiting those places, I highly recommend that you go to Holyrood Park and hike Arthur’s Seat, an extinct volcano in Edinburgh.